Glow-Lang/glow/INSTALL.md

 ## Simplified Installation for Implementers

-First use, the installation script as above, or, if you're distrusting (as you should be), audit it, trace the steps one by one, execute them manually, all in a sandbox, etc.
+First, use the installation script as above, or, if you're distrusting (as you should be), audit it, trace the steps one by one, execute them manually, all in a sandbox, etc.

 Then, you can checkout the code of *Glow* (if you haven't already) with